This article provides a look at herbal medicine making with hawthorn tincture as an example

 This intrigues me.
 I am much more a ‘both-and’ person than an ‘either-or’ person.
 When it comes to hawthorn, I say why not have your cake and eat it too.
 People are people, whether Asian or Caucasian or any other denomination.
 And hawthorn is hawthorn, even when it crosses geopolitical borders.
 Hawthorn is used differently because cultures perceive reality differently, including human health.
 Hawthorn doesn’t change from heart medicine inside Europeans into digestive medicine inside Chinese.
 It helps human organisms everywhere and anywhere it finds its way, whether in our hearts or minds or joints or bellies.

 Why the Chinese missed hawthorn’s cardiovascular effects is open to speculation.
-My guess is that cardiovascular disease has been exceedingly rare in China for most of its history, and so heart medicines weren’t a high priority.
-If China keeps adopting Western lifestyle, hawthorn will soon be used as much and more for heart disease as it has been for digestive woes.
+My guess is that cardiovascular disease has been uncommon in China for most of its history, and so heart medicines weren’t a high priority.
+If China keeps adopting Western lifestyle, however, hawthorn will soon be used there as much and more for heart disease as it has been for digestive woes.

 When I make hawthorn tincture, I add a Chinese-inspired step.
 In late spring I make a batch of tincture from leaf and flower; but I refrain from using it, even after pressing it out.
 When berries become available in the fall, I repeat the process, but with a twist.
 First, I divide the berries into two equal portions.
 One portion I blend with the optimum ratio of alcohol (40%), vegetable glycerin (10%), and water (50%).
 The other portion I spread on cookie sheets and bake at ~275 until the berries turn to the desired color.
 Then I macerate that portion.
 Weeks later, after pressing out the berry tinctures, I combine all preparations – flower/leaf, raw berry, baked berry — into one homogenous whole.
 Unless an herbalist is following a similar process, my hawthorn tincture is qualitatively different and has a broader scope of use.
 I use this to my advantage when making formulas for people with complex health issues, especially when matters of the heart intertwine with matters of the belly.